Why is a Coral Reef special?

 CAUSES OF ENDANGERMENT

-Coral gets its beautiful colors from the algae that lives within.
-This algae produce oxygen and sugars for the coral polyps to eat.
-If coral polyps are stressed by environmental changes turn white.
+Coral gets its colors from the algae that lives within, producing oxygen & sugars for coral polyps to eat.

-There are many steps we can take to help save what’s left of the coral.
+There are steps we can take to help save our coral.

 Spread the word